John Stevens (translator): Works

 A rendering by Stevens of Quevedo's Pablo de Segovia the Spanish Sharper formed the basis of the Edinburgh version of 1798, and was reprinted in vol. ii of The Romancist and Novelist's Library, edited by W. C. Hazlitt, in 1841.
 Henry Edward Watts used it for his edition of 1892.
 Stevens also translated from the Spanish works of history and travel, as well as Quintana's The most Entertaining History of Hippolyto and Aminta, 2nd edit.
 1729.
 His rendering of Mariana's History of Spain appeared in 1699; and of Sandoval's History of Charles V in 1703.
 In 1715 he translated Texeira's Spanish version of Mírkhánd's History of Persia.
 His translation of Herrera's General History of the Vast Continent and Islands of America, commonly called the West Indies, issued in 6 vols.
 1725–1726, and reprinted in 1740, was a free version.
 From Spanish authors, Stevens also mainly compiled his New Collection of Voyages and Travels, published in two volumes in 1711 (it originally appeared in monthly parts), and republished in 1719.

 Stevens was also an antiquary.
 In 1718 he published anonymously a translation and abridgement of William Dugdale's Monasticon Anglicanum.
-In 1722 he published a continuation of the Monasticon in 2 vols., as The History of the Antient Abbeys, Monasteries, Hospitals, Cathedrals, &c., illustrated with copperplates (and with additions from Hugh Todd).
+In 1722 he published a continuation of the Monasticon in two volumes, as The History of the Antient Abbeys, Monasteries, Hospitals, Cathedrals, &c., illustrated with copperplates (and with additions from Hugh Todd).
 As a further continuation of the Monasticon Anglicanum Stevens issued anonymously in 1722, his Monasticon Hibernicum (a translation, with additions and alterations, of Louis Augustin Alémand's Histoire Monastique d'Irlande 1690).
 Stevens also translated Bede's Historia ecclesiastica gentis Anglorum.
 The rendering is very literal; some of the notes were used in William Hurst's version, published in 1814.
 Stevens's translation formed the basis of that of John Allen Giles (1840), and of that issued in Bohn's Antiquarian Library (1847).